M (1951 film)

 M is a 1951 American film noir directed by Joseph Losey.
-It is a remake of Fritz Lang's 1931 German film of the same name about a child murderer.
+It is a remake of Fritz Lang's 1931 German film of the same title about a child murderer.
 This version shifts the location of action from Berlin to Los Angeles and changes the killer's name from Hans Beckert to Martin W. Harrow.
 Both versions of M were produced by Seymour Nebenzal, whose son, Harold, was associate producer of the 1951 version.

+The 1951 film stars David Wayne, Howard da Silva, Luther Adler and Martin Gabel.

 The film was restored in 2015, with Harold Nebenzal as Executive Producer of the restoration.

 Plot

 Martin W. Harrow (David Wayne) is a compulsive child-murderer, and the public demands of the mayor and police that he be caught.
 The police start a crackdown on criminal operations, dive bars and hangouts in the city, hoping that the murderer will turn up in one of the many raids.
 This pressure is preventing the city's crime syndicate from doing business, and its boss, Marshall (Martin Gabel), organizes his forces to find and stop the murderer so that the police will stop the crackdown and Marshall can go back to business as usual.
 Meanwhile, Police Inspector Carney (Howard Da Silva) has a psychiatrist examining patients who have been released from mental hospitals as possible suspects.